adworacz/zsmooth/README.md

 except in high motion areas.

-Mode 0 = high motion (and noise) sensitivity (little motion (or noise) before filtered clip is applied) Mode 4 = low motion (and noise) sensitivity (lots of motion (or noise) before filtered clip is applied)
+Mode 0 = high motion (and noise) sensitivity (little motion (or noise) before filtered clip is applied) Mode 1 = lower motion (and noise) sensitivity than Mode 0 and 2, higher than mode 4.
+Mode 2 = high motion (and noise) sensitivity, spatial-temporal.
+Mode 4 = low motion (and noise) sensitivity (lots of motion (or noise) before filtered clip is applied)

 ### Temporal Soften